1 Train (song)

 "1 Train" is a song by American hip hop recording artist ASAP Rocky from his debut studio album, Long.
 Live.
 ASAP (2013).
-The song was produced by Hit-Boy, and features additional verses from fellow American rappers Kendrick Lamar, Joey Badass, Yelawolf, Danny Brown, Action Bronson and Big K.R.I.T.
+The song was produced by Hit-Boy, and features additional verses from fellow American rappers Kendrick Lamar, Joey Badass, Yelawolf, Danny Brown, Action Bronson, and Big K.R.I.T.
 The song is a posse cut created to feel like an "original '90s underground track."

-Upon the release of the album, high downloads resulted in the song peaking at number three on the US Billboard Bubbling Under Hot 100 Singles chart.
+Upon the release of Long.
+Live.
+ASAP, the track was positively received by music critics, and high downloads resulted in the song peaking at number three on the US Billboard Bubbling Under Hot 100 Singles chart.
+The song also charted at number 31 on the Hot R&B/Hip-Hop Songs chart, and was certified gold by Recorded Music New Zealand (RMNZ) for equivalent sales of 15,000 units in the country.

 Background

-The song features an ensemble of young rappers Kendrick Lamar, Joey Badass, Yelawolf, Danny Brown, Action Bronson and Big K.R.I.T.
+The song features an ensemble of fellow American rappers, including Kendrick Lamar, Joey Badass, Yelawolf, Danny Brown, Action Bronson and Big K.R.I.T.
 Rocky described the meaning behind the song saying, "I wanted to make a posse cut that felt like an original '90s underground track, and I didn't have to tell anyone what to do."
 He also said he "took it upon myself to feature all the people who I respect as artists of my generation."
 Rocky wanted to make sure that the track turned out perfectly, so he pieced it together himself, determining the order of every feature.
 He also said his favorite verse in the song is K.R.I.T.'s.

-The song's title is a reference to New York City's No. 1 subway line.
+The song's title is a reference to the New York City Subway 1 Broadway–Seventh Avenue Local service.
 Rocky elaborated saying, "When you think about New York, you think about things like the subway, and I needed to bring it back to that essence," he said. "[But] when I'm rapping and mentioning 'anything is better than that 1 train,' it's the truth."
 He also said, "I was just thinking of each artist as a different train stop, and when you hear that beat, it just brings me back to like - well, for me, it brings me back to being at the bus stop or being on the train early in the morning, cold, mad at life on the way to school late.
 I'm showing up third period - that's the 1 train.
 Anything is better than the 1 train."

 On December 18, 2012, the song leaked along with the rest of the album, a month before its retail release.
 Following the song's leak, it was rumored that Joey Badass would be signing to Jay-Z's Roc Nation record label, due to his comments in the song.
 However, in January 2013, Joey dispelled the rumors saying he would rather stay independent than sign to a major label for the time being.